Chitrakoot, The land of Epics and Legends, Abode of the Gods & Land of Exile

-Chitrakoot is the land where legends were made.
-In this epic, the central figures are none other than the benevolent king Lord Rama, Goddess Sita and his brother Shri Lakshman who are believed to have spent 11 and a half years of the 14 years of their exile here.
+Chitrakoot is a land where legends were born.
+In this epic setting, the central figures are none other than the benevolent King Lord Rama, Goddess Sita, and his brother Shri Lakshman, who are believed to have spent 11 and a half years of their 14-year exile here.

-Nestled along the Mandakini river banks, it spreads across the states of Uttar Pradesh and Madhya Pradesh in India.
-Chitrakoot is revered both for its natural scenery and its spiritual importance.
-Hindu epic Mahabharat describes Chitrakoot as a sacred place.
-The Prakrit literature, as well as some Jain texts as well, deem this place as holy.
+Nestled along the banks of the Mandakini River, Chitrakoot spans the states of Uttar Pradesh and Madhya Pradesh in India.
+It is revered both for its natural beauty and spiritual significance.
+The Hindu epic Mahabharata describes Chitrakoot as a sacred place, and it is also considered holy in Prakrit literature and some Jain texts.

 Prominent ‘Giriraj Chitrakoot’ is also known as ‘Kamadgiri’.
-The name itself symbolises the mountain, which fulfils the ambitions or desires of the people.
+The name itself symbolizes the mountain, which fulfills the ambitions or desires of the people.
 This magnificent ancient mountain of unknown ages is immovable and utmost pious, which bestows boons to the devotees and fulfil their desires.
-This place is and had been a centre of attraction for devotees, tourists and others since eras on account of its natural beauty and legendry acts and time to time incarnations of divine personalities, such as Maharishi Attri, Mahasati Anusaya, Maharishi Valmiki, the great Saint Kavi Tulsidas and primarily the Purrushottam Lord Rama.
-Besides all this, the place is also renowned for religions, spiritual wisdom, ‘tappa’ and meditations by sages, saints and other spiritual spirits.
-The river Mandakini Ganga flows by the ‘Kamadgiri’ having many ‘ghats’ where the pilgrims, devotees, tourists and other religious visitors from all over the country and abroad come here to take holy dips and walks around the ‘Kamadgiri’ to take “Parikrama” so gain blessings to fulfil their desires by the grace of the pious ‘Kamadgiri’.
+This place is and has been a center of attraction for devotees, tourists, and others since eras on account of its natural beauty and legendry acts and time-to-time incarnations of divine personalities, such as Maharishi Attri, Mahasati Anusaya, Maharishi Valmiki, the great Saint Kavi Tulsidas, and primarily the Purrushottam Lord Rama.
+Besides all this, the place is also renowned for religions, spiritual wisdom, ‘tappa’, and meditations by sages, saints, and other spiritual spirits.
+The river Mandakini Ganga flows by the ‘Kamadgiri’ having many ‘ghats’ where pilgrims, devotees, tourists, and other religious visitors from all over the country and abroad come here to take holy dips and walks around the ‘Kamadgiri’ to take “Parikrama” to gain blessings to fulfill their desires by the grace of the pious ‘Kamadgiri’.
 The importance of this place can be perceived by the ‘chaupai’.

 “Chitrakoot ke ghat par | bhai santan ki bheed ||